aidanpoe/uss-serenity1/STEAM_SETUP_GUIDE.md

 - Steam login button is the only authentication option
 - Clean, streamlined interface focused on Steam authentication
 - Profile and admin links appear for logged-in users
-- **NEW:** "Who's on Shift?" section displays live Garry's Mod server player count and names

 **New Pages:**
 - `pages/steam_register.php` - Steam user registration with mandatory roster creation